thuml/iTransformer/README.md

 <img src="./figures/generability.png" alt="" align=center />
 </p>

-## Better Utilization of Model Observations
+## Better Utilization of Lookback Windows

 While previous Transformers do not necessarily benefit from the increase of historical observation. iTransformers show a surprising **improvement in forecasting performance with the increasing length of the lookback window**.